rhaeguard/visualizations/README.md

-# visualizations
+# Visualizations

 In this repository, I simply put all the fun visualization projects I have done with the JavaScript Canvas API (mostly).
-Check out each project below to see the results!
+Check out each project below to see the results, or alternatively try them online: https://visualizations-one.vercel.app

 ## Table of contents